Thing > MedicalEntity > MedicalRiskFactor

 Both stable angina and a

-<span itemprop="differentialDiagnosis" itemscope itemtype="http://schema.org/DDxElement">
+<span itemprop="differentialDiagnosis" itemscope itemtype="https://schema.org/DDxElement">

-<span itemprop="diagnosis" itemscope itemtype="http://schema.org/MedicalCondition">
+<span itemprop="diagnosis" itemscope itemtype="https://schema.org/MedicalCondition">

 <span itemprop="name">heart attack</span>